CoopHive/coophive-v1-deprecated/ARCHITECTURE.md

 This script will:

- * start geth as a docker container -> only on ubunt x86_64.
+ * start geth as a docker container -> only on ubuntu x86_64.
 For mac this step is covered by starting local Geth server.
  * fund the admin account with ether
  * fund the various services with ether
  * compile and deploy the solidity contracts